payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/onboarding-apis/create_merchant_api.md

 > 📘 Note:
 >
-> PayU recommends you save or retain the uuid values in the response that will be required when you update the merchant details using the **Update Merchant** API.
-For more information, refer to [Update Merchant Details API](ref:update_merchant_details_api).
+> PayU recommends you save or retain the uuid  and mid values in the response.
+These values will be required when you use the following APIs:
+>
+> * uuid is used as path parameter with [Update Merchant Details API](ref:update_merchant_details_api) to update the merchant details.
+> * mid is used as the path parameter with [Get Merchant API](ref:get_merchant_api) to get the merchant details.

 ```
 {